 Elevation gain – 2,960 feet

-We awoke this morning to clear blue skies, and the bright sunrise had washed the valley with a warm, amber glow.
-After a breakfast of quinoa porridge and some fresh fruit, we began our trek through the flat valley, making our way beneath the towering, snowy peak of Humantay.
-As the trail turned sharply to the right, and continued to twist between craggy peaks rising up on either side, the immense, glaciated peak of Salkantay emerged from the valley in front of us.
-We continued walking for a few more hours through the vast Salkantaypampa, a golden, grassy plain dotted with huge boulders and etched by a small, glacial stream.
+We awoke this morning to clear blue skies.
+The bright sunrise had washed the expansive valley with a warm, amber glow.
+After a breakfast of quinoa porridge and fresh fruit, we began our trek through the valley, meandering beneath the towering, snowy peak of Humantay.
+The trail took a sharp turn to the right, twisting between craggy peaks that rose sharply on either side.
+Suddenly, the immense, glaciated peak of Salkantay emerged from the valley in front of us.
+It was breathtaking.
+We continued hiking for a few more hours through the vast Salkantaypampa – a golden, grassy plain peppered with huge boulders and etched by a small, glacial stream.

-We made our way up an exceedingly steep ridge, gaining nearly 3,000 feet in altitude.
-It was our first attempt at high-altitude hiking and, though we both felt fine, it certainly did leave us breathless at times.
-We continued for a couple of hours up the steep slope, with Salkantay looming continually to our left, its summit ensconced in puffy clouds.
-Finally we reached the top, each of us with a sense of accomplishment and me with a less-sore rear.
-Apparently a good hike is the perfect cure for a throbbing, irritated ass… who knew?
+Next, we made our way up an exceedingly steep ridge, gaining nearly 3,000 feet in altitude.
+It was our first attempt at high-altitude hiking and, while we both felt fine, it definitely left us breathless at times.
+We continued ascending the steep slope for a couple more hours under the constant watch of Salkantay, its summit intermittently ensconced in puffy clouds.
+Finally we reached the top, each of us with a sense of accomplishment and me, gratefully, with a less-sore rear.
+Apparently a good hike is the perfect cure for a throbbing, irritated ass.
+Who knew?

-After a well-deserved dinner this evening, we sat in the dining tent with Frank, playing cards, eating popcorn, and enjoying delightfully-warm coca tea in the freezing night air.
+After a well-deserved dinner this evening, we sat in the dining tent with Frank, playing cards, eating popcorn, and enjoying some delightfully-warm coca tea in the freezing night air.
 Our campsite was about 1 km from Salkantay, and about 6,000 feet below the summit of the 20,574’ peak.
 In the distance we could hear the crashing of small avalanches, tumbling from tremulous glaciers.
-It was really a remarkable experience.
+It was an awesomely remarkable experience.

 Starting point – Pampajaponesa (14,110’)